sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 	# 3. Credential delegation: delegates your credentials to the WMS
 	glite-wms-job-delegate-proxy -d $USER

 The next section explains the startGridSession operations step-by-step.
+See also ``startGridSession -h``.

 .. _voms-proxies: